customd/jquery-number/README.markdown

 		$.number( 135.8729, 3, ',' ); // Outputs: 135,873

-4. Thousands Separtor: The character(s) to use as a thousands separator.
+4. Thousands Separator: The character(s) to use as a thousands separator.
 Defaults to ','.

 		$.number( 5020.2364, 1, ',', ' ' ); // Outputs: 5 020,2